Structural study of TATB under detonation-induced shock conditions: Methods

 Time-resolved XRD measurements were performed within a Lawrence Livermore National Laboratory (LLNL) detonation tank at the Advanced Photon Source (APS), Argonne National Laboratory, at the Dynamic Compression Sector, within the special purpose hutch (35ID-B)\cite{Gustavsen2006,Bagge-Hansen2015,Watkins2017} or at 32ID-B \cite{Willey2016}.
 The explosive sample assemblies were placed within a 120L steel vacuum vessel (Teledyne RISI) and pumped down to $<$ 200mTorr, see Fig. 1.
-The tank uses upstream and downstream KaptonTM (polyimide) windows to facilitate the X-ray transmission geometry required for XRD and/or radiography under low vacuum conditions.
-Within the vacuum vessel, LexanTM (polycarbonate) panels were used as shrapnel mitigation.
-The samples were detonated near the rear window to increase the angular range of the detector; a Tantalum beamstop was placed between two 2 mm polycarbonate plates, with an additional 1 mm closest to the sample.
-These were placed a few cm from the detonation.
+The tank uses upstream and downstream Kapton$^{TM}$(polyimide) windows to facilitate the X-ray transmission geometry required for XRD and/or radiography under low vacuum conditions.
+Within the vacuum vessel, Lexan$^{TM}$ (polycarbonate) panels were used as shrapnel mitigation.
+The samples were detonated near the rear window to increase the angular range of the detector.
+A Tantalum beamstop was placed between two 2 mm polycarbonate plates that were placed a few cm from the specimens.
 More details about the LLNL detonation tank and the experimental setup can be found in Refs. \onlinecite{Bagge-Hansen2019,Hammons2019}.
-The sample was aligned in the beam such that the focused beam was centered horizontally and vertically on the 2.0 mm 1/4" diameter samples (1.0 mm above the booster-sample interface.)
-The beam was simply centered vertically, and roughly horizontally on irregularly shaped single-crystal samples.
+The specimens were aligned in the beam such that the focused beam was centered horizontally and vertically on the 2.0 mm 1/4" diameter samples (1.0 mm above the booster-sample interface.)
+The beam was simply centered vertically, and roughly horizontally on single-crystal samples.
 The x-ray beam was aligned 2.0 mm below the top surface of the larger 3/8" samples.
+The X-ray beam had an asymmetric energy spectrum, with a peak near 24.3 keV and a bandwidth of $\sim$ 1 keV \cite{Wang2019}.